 Conversions happen when users progress from one “stage” in a sales pipeline or marketing funnel to the next—usually by clicking a CTA, as in the example above.

 Landing pages play a crucial role in this progression.

 Your landing pages are important company assets.
-The question is, how do you create them effectively?
-There's no one-size-fits-all method, but this four-step process will help:
+The question is, how do you design ones that effectively convert?
+There’s no one-size-fits-all method, but this six-step process will help:

 You can’t achieve success in anything if you don’t know what success looks like to you.
 So, before you build a landing page, decide what your page goals are.

 Do you want to generate leads by giving away free content?
 Are you hoping to increase your user base by offering free trials?
 Maybe you want to boost sales and revenue by expounding on the awesomeness of your company’s products and services.

 Your objective will dictate the kind of content you create, which means it’s highly recommended that marketing teams nail that down before starting any landing page design.

 Next, ask yourself, “Who is our audience?”

 The landing page you build to engage college students will probably look a lot different than the one you build to engage soccer parents.
 Different audiences have different responsibilities, interests, and budgets.